 Focus on climate change adaptation & coastal resilience

 By focusing on priority risks, the coalition can target those risk and threats of greatest concern.
-With the support of diverse coalition members, the coalitions can identify climate smart solutions and interventions to address the priority rirks and bundle the solutions into local campaigns to engage local communities and link the efforts of individuals, households, businesses, community and local organizations, and local governments.
-The project will draw in particular on support from the RCRC Climate Centre and The Nature Conservancy to strengthen the adaptation and coastal resilience outcomes of the project.
+With the support of diverse coalition members, the coalitions can identify climate-smart solutions and interventions to address the priority risks and bundle the solutions into local campaigns to engage local communities and link the efforts of individuals, households, businesses, community and local organizations, and local governments.
+The project will draw in particular on support from the RCRC Climate Centre and The Nature Conservancy to strengthen the adaptation and coastal resilience outcomes of the project

 The Nature Conservancy and GDPC Partnership